mckennatim/abv/setup.md

 git pull origin main
 ```
 abv-legacy is on localhost/admin/ There is no real reason to have it on the production server

+## rsync server update

+Write scripts to update the site.
+Resources and html get udpdated.

+How does that impact branch update

+If you choose to use rsync to update the production server, is it possible to switch to a beta  git branch on loclahost, then run an rysnc script to update a beta site